TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intunemam-usersnotshown.md

     cloudEnvironments="public"
  />

-# App reporting by user does not show new targeted users for the MAM policy
+# App reporting by user does not show new targeted users for the app protection policy

 ## **Recommended steps**
 It can take up to 24 hours for a new targeted user to show up in reports.
 Policy changes/updates can take up to 8 hours to apply.<br>